-Athletic training graduate programs are typically accredited by the Commission on Accreditation of Athletic Training Education (CAATE).i It’s CAATE’s mission to constantly evaluate athletic training (AT) programs at the undergraduate and graduate level.
+Athletic training graduate programs are typically accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+It’s CAATE’s mission to constantly evaluate athletic training (AT) programs at the undergraduate and graduate level.
 The goal of this is to continually push programs to enhance and adapt their curriculum to include new techniques and breakthroughs in the field.
-This may be an important consideration when evaluating athletic training graduate programs, as graduation from a CAATE-accredited program is often a requirement for licensure.
-Follow up with individual schools or visit the CAATE website to learn more.

 Athletic training graduate programs are offered in several different formats so that students might better match their education to their needs.
 For example, students currently pursuing AT careers may want the convenient scheduling of the online programs.
 Others way may the interactive experience of an on-campus program.
 Consider your personal lifestyle, routine, and academic goals to find a format that is perfect for you.

-Campus atheltic training graduate programs might be a great choice for students who want to experience hands on learning.
+Campus athletic training graduate programs might be a great choice for students who want to experience hands on learning.
 Classes might offer visual teaching aids to better illustrate core AT concepts.
 This could be as simple as using anatomy models to display how certain injuries occur.
 Or, it could involve medical volunteers coming into the classroom for physical therapy.